White pine bonsai care

 White pine bonsai styling

-- The Japanese White pine is hardy.
-We overwinter Pinus parviflora in the unheated foil tent without problems
+- The Japanese white pine is a hardy outdoor bonsai.
+We overwinter the bonsai trees in an unheated foil tent without problems

-- 5-needle pine = Very soft appearance of the needle pads
+- The White pine is a 5-needle pine tree = Very soft appearance of the needle pads

-- Due to low annual growth little effort in pruning.
+- Due to low annual growth little effort in pruning a White pine bonsai.
 Needle pads can build up well

-- Japanese White pine bonsai are hardly affected by pests
+- Japanese white pine bonsai trees are hardly affected by pests

 - Branches remain flexible for a long time.
 As a result even older White pines can be well designed as bonsai